Trauma and Injury Healing - An MSK Therapy perspective

 Adaptation to structural changes)

-One of the best aspects of the author's job is being able to improve the standard of a consumers life markedly.
-It is always rewarding to see the apprehension on a consumers face change to surprise, after being assessed, treated and then being able to perform a previously painful movement.
+One of the best aspects of the author's job is being able to improve the standard of a patients life markedly.
+It is always rewarding to see the apprehension on a patients face change to surprise, after being assessed, treated and then being able to perform a previously painful movement.
 However, the process is not quite as simplistic as that.

 The article was written by Terry Davis MChiro, BSc (Hons), Adv.
 Dip.
 Rem.
 Massag., Cert.
 WHS.